a weekly deep-dive into traditionally radical Talmud with SVARA

 These are great dictionaries for any and all future Talmud study (with SVARA or elsewhere).
 If you’re having trouble finding the Jastrow Dictionary, you can order one directly from the publisher here or from your local Jewish bookstore.

-If you are unable, for financial reasons, to purchase dictionaries at this time, please be in touch with James!
+If purchasing dictionaries is beyond your means, please be in touch with James!

 We will be admitting registrants on a rolling basis.
 You should expect to hear from us within three business days based upon the receipt of your registration.

-Tuition for Queer Talmud for Beginners’ Mind is offered on a sliding scale of $100–$425.
-If the tuition scale is beyond your means, you will be offered the opportunity to make a contribution that is meaningful to you.
+Tuition for Queer Talmud for Beginners’ Mind is offered on a sliding scale of $175–$500.

 Julie Batz (she/her) – SVARA Fellow